KEEPSAKE CRAFTING 4 KIDS

 Working with kids is a blast!
 They are creative, funny and unpredictable and they really do say the darndest things.
 I hope you will find a lot of valuable information here that you can use with the kids in your life.

 Going into the 2020’s I feel crafting with kids is more important than ever!
 Public schools are spending less time exploring art techniques, and kids seem to spend more time doing homework.
-They have family and sport obligations, and are spending more and more time in front of TV, computer, gaming and phone screens.
+They have family and sport obligations, and are spending more and more time in front of various screens.

 **I’ve learned that sharing a crafting experience with a child is a bonding experience that lasts a lifetime**